Exploiting Diffusion Prior for Real-World Image Super-Resolution: Introduction

-Applying diffusion models to arbitrary resolutions has remained a persistent challenge.
+Applying diffusion models to arbitrary resolutions has remained a persistent challenge, especially for the SR task.
 A simple solution would be to split the image into patches and process each independently.
 However, this method often leads to boundary discontinuity in the output.
 To address this issue, we introduce a \textit{progressive aggregation sampling strategy}.
-Our approach involves dividing the image into overlapping patches and fusing these patches using a Gaussian kernel at each diffusion iteration.
+Inspired by Jim\'{e}nez~\citep{jimenez2023mixture}, our approach involves dividing the image into overlapping patches and fusing these patches using a Gaussian kernel at each diffusion iteration.
 This process smooths out the boundaries, resulting in a more coherent output.
+To avoid altering the output resolution of SR images, the overlapping sizes at the right and bottom boundaries are dynamically adjusted to fit the target resolution.

 Adapting generative priors for real-world image super-resolution presents an intriguing yet challenging problem, and in this work, we offer a novel approach as a solution.
 We introduce a fine-tuning method that leverages pre-trained diffusion models without making explicit assumptions about degradations.
 We address key challenges, such as fidelity and arbitrary resolution, by proposing simple yet effective modules.
 With our time-aware encoder, controllable feature wrapping module, and progressive aggregation sampling strategy, our \textit{StableSR} serves as a strong baseline that inspires future research in adopting diffusion priors for restoration tasks.